Bravea/Armstrong/backtrader.md

 # Strategy Performance Metrics
 How to select relevant metrics in order to be able to a) determine if a strategy is good and b) compare different strategies.

+Measuring performance only in profit percentages is likely to be misleading.
+It doesn't take into account the size and the duration of drawdowns and variability.
+I.e. Two strategies can have identical Annual ROI but differ in drawdown and variability.

+Ideally, a strategy :

+* should give as high profit as possible.
+* should have as low drawdown as possible.
+* should have as low variability as possible, at least downwards variability.
+Volatility is a measure of the standard deviation (square root of the variance) over a certain time interval.

+However at a steady rate (low risk) with minimum of drawdown Target Ideal

 The metric or combination of metrics should optimize the following parameters:
 * __Profit__
 * __Risk__
+* __Drawdown__

 * __Net Profit %__, higher is better.
 * __Risk